 It might be a good idea to find a nice blend of both.
 Search Engine Optimization for rankings takes a while.

-If you are building content on a platform with a new domain, it could take 6 months, even a year before you have any rankings bringing in significant traffic.
+If you are building content on a real estate agent website platform with a new domain, it could take 6 months, even a year before you have any rankings bringing in significant traffic.

 SEM (Paid Clicks) can kick start your lead flow and give you the patience to build your organic rankings properly.